Winterstark/Wordy/README.md

 ![Screenshot: test type 4](http://i.imgur.com/E2jcbPt.png)

-If you fail a test then the word becomes "unlearned" again; answer correctly and the word will be avaiable for testing again in a week.
+If you fail a test then the word becomes "unlearned" again; answer correctly and the word will be available for testing again in a week.
 After each successful test the length of time before the next test increases by a week.

 When testing learned words, some minor mistakes are ignored.
 If you forget to use a diacritic mark or a hyphen, your answer will still be correct.
-Also, synonyms of the requested word will also be accepted.
+Synonyms of the requested word will also be accepted.

 ### Word of the day subscriptions

 Wordy comes with several WotD subscriptions; you can disable or delete them in the Options, as well as add new ones.
 To add a new subscription you need a valid RSS address.

-Once a day Wordy will check the subscriptions and if there are any updates a new button will appear in the main menu.
-Clicking on that button will open the Add Words window where the new WotD's will be shown for the user to edit the definitions and either reject or accept them.
+Once per day Wordy will check the subscriptions and if there are any updates a new button will appear in the main menu.
+Clicking on that button will open the Add Words window where the new WotDs will be shown for the user to edit the definitions and either reject or accept them.

 ### Options

-In the options you can view a list of all the words you've added, edit their definitions, synonyms, and delete them.
+In the Options you can view a list of all the words you've added, edit their definitions and synonyms, and delete them.
 You can also edit word of the day subscriptions, as well as modify other general options.

 ![Screenshot: options](http://i.imgur.com/i5TBmW4.png)